Schools

 MOORTVALE SCHOOL

-The second moved was by tractors and the school was twice the size with a verandah and took eight men about a week.
+The second moved was during WW11 by tractors and the school was twice the size with a verandah and took eight men about a week.
 They did it for a very low tender as being wartime they thought it would take the government too long to be able to do it.
 Twice to reduce the distance travelled by one family from nine miles to five and a half.
 It was moved about three and a half miles.

-1940 Teacher FARMER Melvena Head Teacher
+1939 Teacher FARMER Melvena Head Teacher

 MOORTVALE STUDENTS IN 1939